 The Post-Pandemic Workplace – Should They Stay (home) or Should They Go (to the office)?

-Hear from AnneE Rice, Sr. Director of HIM & Privacy Officer at UPMC and Elizabeith Delahoussaye, Ciox Privacy Office
+Hear from AnneE Rice, Sr. former Director of HIM & Privacy Officer at UPMC and Elizabeth Delahoussaye, Ciox Privacy Officer

 Evaluating Operational Effectiveness

 Now that you have thought through the positives and negatives of home-based staff, how do you make the decision on the best staffing model going forward?
 Following is a recommended process for evaluating the decision that focuses on factors that affect operational effectiveness.

 1. Identify the key performance indicators (KPIs) that are critical to your operational success, which should include, but not be limited to: